In this post, you will learn 31 tricks and tips for coping with a toddler and newborn.

 - Beethoven’s Wig – my kids LOVE these.
 Plus it gets the tunes of famous classical music in their heads with silly, memorable lyrics.
 When the original classical song comes on somewhere randomly, the kids will exclaim, “Hey I know this song!”

-Feeding the Baby Out and About!
+Feeding the Baby During Outings with Toddler and Newborn

 11. Plan to Feed Baby at the Library!